signalpoint/firebase/README.md

 Set up a Google Service Account that has a Role for Firebase Admin SDK.

-Set up and download .json key and enter it file path on this module's configuration form.
+Set up and download a .json credentials key and enter it file path on this module's configuration form.

 # Send a message